'We would have built you a statue': Is Marco Rose's move to Borussia Dortmund really the right decision? | DW | 16.02.2021

 The worst kept secret in German football was out, months of speculation were at an end, and the Bundesliga food chain is as intact as ever.
 Bayern Munich's poaching of their rivals' best players – such as RB Leipzig's Dayot Upamecano – is often a cause of consternation for rival fans, but so is Dortmund's cherry-picking of talent from the rung beneath them.

-"Just because Dortmund can throw money around, another tender shoot of success for our Borussia is being ripped up again," wrote the fans at FPMG, explaining their derby anger and predicting Rose's departure.
+"Just because Dortmund can throw money around, another tender shoot of success for our Borussia is being ripped up again," wrote the supporters' club, explaining their derby anger and predicting Rose's departure.

 Yet both the fans' frustration and Dortmund's interest are rooted in the same cause: the fact that the 44-year-old has done an extremely good job in his 18 months at Borussia Park, and everybody has seen it.